swells/deployr-release-conventions/README.md

 - test (adding missing tests)
 - chore (maintenance)

-The {scope} can be anything specifying place of the commit change e.g. the controller, the client, the logger, ect.
+The {scope} can be anything specifying the location of the commit change e.g. the controller, the client, the logger, ect.

 The {subject} needs to use imperative, present tense: “change”, not “changed” nor “changes”.
 The first letter should not be capitalized, and there is no dot (.) at the end.